Whole House Generator Buyer's Guide

 Both LP and diesel fuels will require tanks large enough to run the generator correctly.
 Similarly, the natural gas meter and gas lines will need to be the correct size.
 Before installation, your contractor will verify this with you, but you can find this information in the installation manual on our product pages.

-2. Pick the Right Size
+Step 2: Pick the Right Size

 Proper sizing of your generator is crucial to the success of any installation and requires a good working knowledge of electricity, as well as the load requirements of your home's electrical appliances.